KushBlazingJudah/feditext/README.md

 **This does not actually have federation support yet, and probably won't until I get the underlying engine worked out and stable.**

+In its current state, it probably works quite well as a textboard even though it's not complete.
+The idea behind doing it this way is so I have a core engine that more or less works fine, a nice foundation for implementing ActivityPub on top of.

 ## Rationale

 I have previously done a great deal of work on [FChannel's